starburst997/android-code-sign/README.md

 <a href="https://jd.boiv.in/assets/posts/2025-02-05-android-publish/google-service-04.png" target="_blank"><img src="https://jd.boiv.in/assets/posts/2025-02-05-android-publish/small/google-service-04.png" alt="Create a new Service Account" title="Create a new Service Account" /></a><p align="center">4</p>
 </td></tr></table>

-To programmatically access the [Google Play Console](https://play.google.com/console/?hl=en), you will need a dedicated **Google Play Service** account with API access.

-The [fastlane documentation](https://docs.fastlane.tools/actions/supply/) highlight the steps but here's a summary:

 1. Create a [Google Cloud Project](https://console.cloud.google.com/projectcreate) (or use an existing one).
 Give it a name and click create ([more info](https://cloud.google.com/resource-manager/docs/creating-managing-projects)).

-2. Enable the [Google Play Developer API](https://console.developers.google.com/apis/api/androidpublisher.googleapis.com/?hl=en) by clicking the **ENABLE API** button for your newly created project.
+2. Enable the [Google Play Developer API](https://console.developers.google.com/apis/api/androidpublisher.googleapis.com/?hl=en) by clicking the **Enable API** button for your newly created project.

 3. Open [Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts?hl=en) on Google Cloud and select your project.